davidmatendo/The-Cloud-Resume-Challenge-/README.md

 4. **Infrastructure as Code (IaC)**: Employed AWS SAM for defining and deploying infrastructure, streamlining management and promoting consistency.

 5. **Visitor Counter and API**: Integrated a dynamic visitor counter on my resume webpage, powered by a serverless API communicating with a DynamoDB database.

-## AWS Architectural Diagram
-Explore the [AWS architectural diagram](/diagram/placeholder.png) to visualize the components and interactions of the project.

 ## Blog Post
 For a deeper dive into the insights and lessons learned during this project, check out my [blog post](link-to-blog-post).
 The post is published on [Dev.to](https://dev.to/) (or [Hashnode](https://hashnode.com/)).